diekhans/intronProspector/docs/intronProspector.1.md

 > Maximum intron length.
 The default is 500000 bases.

+-C FLOAT, --min-confidence-score=FLOAT

+> Calculate the Shannon-Wiener Diversity Index to use as a confidence score and discard intron calls below this value.
+The default is 0.0, which discards no class.
+A value of 1.0 is a good threshold for filtering.
+This methodology it take from JuncBASE DOI: 10.1101/gr.108662.110.

 `-s STRING, --strandness=STRING`

 > Strand specificity of RNA library preparation.
 Use `UN` for unstranded, `RF` for first-strand, `FR` for second-strand (case-insensitive).
 The default is `UN`.
 This is used to set the strand in the junction-format BED file.

 `-U, --map-to-ucsc`

 > Naively generate UCSC chromosome names in TSV and BED files.
 This pre-pends `chr` to numeric and X/Y names and change `MT` to `chrMT`, other name are not modified.
 This will not produce the correct results for other sequences such as alts, patches, and unmapped sequences.
 It does not modify records passed through (-p).

 `-c FILE, --intron-calls=FILE`